Dawars/dawars.github.io/_posts/2018-09-19-personalized-hands.md

 <h2>The Model</h2>
 <p>As a starting point, I'm using the <a href="http://mano.is.tue.mpg.de" taget="_blank">Mano model</a>.
 It is a parametric hand model published by the <a href="http://ps.is.tue.mpg.de" taget="_blank">Perceiving Systems Department</a> in Tübingen.
 </p>
 <p>I'll get into more details in the following article.
-If you are interested, make sure you've clicked the <i>Follow<i> button next to my name.
+If you are interested, make sure you've clicked the <i>Follow</i> button next to my name.
 </p>
 <p>Researchers from PSD published all the data accompanying their high-quality paper which is still very rare these days.
 <br/>There is a catch, however.
 They still use Python 2 and therefore the data is in a Pickle format incompatible for Python 3, that I'm currently using.
 Furthermore, the structure of the files was "documented" only by an example code.
 I had to figure out the purpose of each matrix by their dimensions and arbitrary names.